-2.6.8 WHAGfilm
+2.14.
+WHAGfilm

 The internationally respected visual language of film serves as a vital tool to engage with national and global issues.
-By showcasing South African, African and International films to local audiences this programme contributes to a greater understanding and tolerance of the lived realities of individuals living within and beyond our African borders.
+By showcasing South African, African, and International films to local audiences this programme contributes to a greater understanding and tolerance of the lived realities of individuals living within and beyond our African borders.
 Film at WHAG has also been an integral component in assisting learners and teachers with subjects based on their school curriculum.
 WHAG will continue showcasing the best films that the African continent has to offer for as long as it serves the community.

-2.6.9 Residency Programme
+2.15.
+Residency Programme

-The WHAG residency programme is being re-introduced and will provide an important opportunity for artists and arts practitioners from the African continent to develop a body of work over a period of one month.
-Amongst other, the resident artist will be expected to hold a small exhibition, public discussions or workshops.
-The programme will serve a vital role in providing local artists with an opportunity to engage with artists beyond their borders and to receive knowledge and skills for their professional development.
+The WHAG residency programme provides an important opportunity for artists and arts practitioners from the African continent to develop a body of work over a period of one month.
+Amongst other, the resident artist will be expected to hold a small exhibition, public discussions, or workshops.
+The programme serves a vital role in providing local artists with an opportunity to engage with artists beyond their borders and to receive knowledge and skills for their professional development.

-2.6.10 Specialist Reference Library
+2.16.
+Specialist Reference Library